Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Introduction

-Reconstructing ECG signals from PPG addresses several limitations of traditional ECG monitoring, such as restricted mobility, skin irritation, and the need for offline data processing \cite{tian2023}.
-PPG is a non-invasive, wearable-friendly technology that provides valuable cardiovascular insights, making it ideal for long-term, real-time monitoring \cite{gil2010photoplethysmography, chua2010towards, castaneda2018review, Tarifi2023}.
-Despite its benefits, ECG remains the gold standard for cardiovascular diagnostics due to its unmatched ability to detail critical waveform features necessary for clinical analysis \cite{Chiu2020}.
-The intrinsic physiological relationship between ECG and PPG signals, governed by the heart's electrical activity and its influence on peripheral blood volume, serves as the foundation for reconstructing ECG signals from PPG \cite{joshi2014review, castaneda2018review, El-Hajj2020}.
+Reconstructing ECG signals from PPG addresses several limitations of traditional ECG monitoring, including restricted mobility, skin irritation, and the reliance on offline data processing \cite{tian2023}.
+As a non-invasive, wearable-compatible technology, PPG offers significant advantages for long-term and real-time cardiovascular monitoring \cite{Nie2024Review}.
+For instance, Gil et al. \cite{gil2010photoplethysmography} demonstrated the value of PPG in assessing vascular and respiratory functions, while Chua et al. \cite{chua2010towards} explored its application in nocturnal blood pressure estimation.
+Nevertheless, ECG remains the clinical gold standard due to its superior resolution of key waveform components crucial for cardiac diagnostics.
+The intrinsic physiological relationship between ECG and PPG, where cardiac electrical activity governs peripheral blood volume changes \cite{El-Hajj2020}, underpins the rationale for PPG-to-ECG reconstruction models.

-Mapping the complex, non-linear relationship between ECG and PPG signals requires advanced signal processing and machine learning techniques.
-This task is particularly challenging due to signal artifacts and the inherent complexity of the ECG-PPG relationship.
-Although recent advancements in deep learning and hybrid models have shown promising results, most existing studies primarily rely on single-channel PPG signals \cite{Zhu2021, tian2023, Abdelgaber2023, Tang2022, Ezzat2024, Chiu2020, Sarkar2021, Lan2022PerformerAN, Shome2023, belhasin2024}, which limits the diversity and richness of extracted features.
-In response, we propose a novel approach that utilizes multi-channel 2D PPG images for ECG reconstruction.
-The PPG image is constructed by stacking multiple padded PPG cycles into a 2D image representation.
-This representation consists of four channels: the original PPG signal image, its first-order difference image, second-order difference image, and area under the curve (AUC) image.
-This multi-channel design enables our model to learn more informative PPG representations and more effectively capture subtle waveform features.
+Drawing from established approaches in ECG analysis, the task of mapping the complex, non-linear relationship between ECG and PPG signals can be framed as a pattern recognition problem, with the objective of learning temporal and morphological correspondences between the two modalities \cite{sornmo2000knowledge}.
+This task is challenging due to signal artifacts and the inherent physiological differences: ECG captures the heart's electrical activity, while PPG measures peripheral blood volume changes.
+Recent advances in pattern recognition, especially deep learning for time-series and physiological signal analysis, have shown significant promise in addressing these challenges \cite{KIM20221, DONIDALABATI20231}.

+A variety of deep learning models have been proposed for PPG-to-ECG translation.
+For example, Zhu et al. \cite{Zhu2021} developed a convolutional neural network (CNN) to reconstruct ECG waveforms from single-channel PPG.
+Tang et al. \cite{Tang2023} introduced an alignment-based LSTM model emphasizing temporal synchronization between PPG and ECG cycles.
+Tian et al. \cite{tian2023} proposed a joint dictionary learning framework to model cross-domain correspondences.
+Chiu et al. \cite{Chiu2020} employed attentional neural networks to reconstruct QRS complexes from PPG input.
+More recently, Shome et al. \cite{Shome2024} proposed a region-disentangled diffusion model to selectively enhance high-information ECG segments, such as the QRS complex.